 Web-based chat programs, e-mail, instant messaging and message boards all provide ways for the student to interact with professors and classmates.
 Some schools provide online research libraries and learning services to distance-learning students.

 Much like their brick-and-mortar counterparts, online programs for logistics management also require enrollees to complete a number of general education and elective units before they can earn a bachelor's degree.
 In an accelerated program, most non-essential classes have already been earned (such as through an associate's degree program), which shortens a curriculum to its core logistics courses.
 Some of these are described below.

 Often taken early in an online logistics management bachelor's degree program, an introductory logistics management course teaches the principles and methods of supply chain management.
-Topics include productivity, costs, warehousing and transportation.
+Topics include productivity, costs, warehousing, and transportation.

 This class discusses the workings of freight transportation in the U.S. and abroad.
 Students learn about shipping costs and how to find carriers.
-They also study the technology involved with moving goods and materials.
+They also study the technology involved in moving goods and materials.

-Students learn about the supply chain, procurement and finance.
-Secondary characteristics of this course involve mathematics, business strategy and communication.
+Students learn about the supply chain, procurement, and finance.
+Secondary characteristics of this course involve mathematics, business strategy, and communication.

 Master's Degree in Logistics Management

 Online, graduate-level students can enroll in either a Master of Science in Logistics Management program or Master of Business Administration program with a concentration in logistics management.
 Participants in either program learn about logistics management from a global perspective and build upon foundational business acumen.
 To gain admission, applicants need to prove minimum graduate admissions test scores and hold a bachelor's degree.
 Remedial, preparatory courses might be required if the student's undergraduate degree is in an unrelated field.